 20 Top-Rated Weekend Getaways from Philadelphia, PA

 Couples seeking a romantic getaway near Philadelphia may actually want to jet off to one of the more exotic places to visit, like spending a weekend in Montreal.
 For a cheap romantic getaway near Philadelphia, Pennsylvania Dutch Country is an easy, inexpensive destination.

-Plan your travels with our list of the best weekend getaways from Philadelphia, all within a three-hour drive or flight.
+Plan your travels with our list of the best weekend getaways from Philadelphia, PA.